chohyoyo/enlace_xrd/README.md

 # enlace_xrd

 ### Introduction
 The primary aim of this project is to conduct scale tests on the XRootD cache system using glideTester.
-This repository contains the executable file needed to execute xrdfragcp and the code necessary to parse the standard output from the tests.
-However, the glideTester and xrdfragcp files themselves are not included.
+This repository contains the executable file needed to run xrdfragcp and the code necessary to parse the standard output from the tests.
+The glideTester and xrdfragcp files themselves, however, are not included.

 ### Running the Test

-The test is run from glideTester by executing xrdfragcp from a python script that tells xrdfragcp how much data and which file to copy.
-To use frag-some.py, first, make frag-some.py executable with the command
+Jobs (fake clients) were submitted using glideTester to make requests for data at the same time from the XRootD cach.
+This was done using two main programs.
+The first, xrdfragcp, simulates actual client use by requesting to copy fragments of data from a given XRootD file URL.
+The second, frag-some.py, is a script that feeds a command to run xrdfragcp with a given data fragment size, offset (of where the first downloaded block will start), download rate, and number of requests.
+It also ensures that the same file is not chosen by two clients by matching the jobID to a file in a list of file URLs.

+Since frag-some.py already includes the command to call xrdfragcp, one only needs to run frag-some.py as the executable to be submitted by glideTester.
+To do so, first change the scripts permissions using the following command.

 ```
 chmod 777 frag-some.py
 ```

+In glideTester's parameters.cfg file, set the path to frag-some.py as the executable value.

 frag-some.py takes in six arguments.
 The first is the path to the input file 'all-files-ge-128.txt'.
 This is a list of 25995 lines file URLs that can be copied from.
 This is followed by the **offset, id, count, number of requests, and download rate in MB/10s** in that order.

-To start a run using xrdfragcp, set the path to frag-some.py as the value for glideTester's parameters and pass the appropriate arguments.
-For instance:

 ```
 executable=frag-some.py